Dvisacker/evm-projects/README.md

 │   ├── addressbook/       # Address book to easily fetch known addresses │   ├── amms/              # Fork of amms-rs using alloy and with added support for curve, ramses, etc.
 │   ├── engine/            # Pub/sub engine.
 Based on artemis.
-│   ├── bindings/          # Contract bindings (to be removed)
 │   ├── db/                # Database models and queries
-│   ├── pool-manager/      # Pool storage manager for example for fetching/flagging pools in the db │   ├── tx-executor/       # Bundled tx encoder/executor
-│   ├── tx-simulator/      # Swap simulator
+│   ├── pool-manager/      # Pool storage manager for example for tagging and saving liquidity pools to db │   ├── tx-executor/       # Bundled tx encoder/executor │   ├── tx-simulator/      # Swap simulator
 │   ├── odos-client/       # Odos aggregator client